-The transmitter reports "Level measurement lost" in an empty tank after closing the side manway door.
+The device reports "Level measurement lost" in an empty tank after closing the side manway door.

-- A. Level

-- B. Time

-- C. Actual level
+C. Actual level

-- D. Reported level
+D. Reported level

-- E. Level measurement lost

-- F. Manway door open
+- E. Level measurement lost - F. Manway door open

 When the manway door is opened inward, it generates a disturbance echo which is interpreted as the product surface echo.
-After closing the door, the echo is lost and the transmitter reports "Level measurement lost".
+After closing the door, the echo is lost and the device reports "Level measurement lost".
 The message is cleared when start filling the tank.

-- Before opening the manway door, disconnect power to the transmitter.
+- Before opening the manway door, disconnect power to the device. •

-- After closing, restart the device.
+- After closing, restart the device. •

-- Move the transmitter to another position.
+- Move the device to another position.